- Z-Test - Simple Example

 - running many z-tests in Excel can be done effortlessly be expanding the formula section.

-SPSS users can readily create the exact right input for the Excel tool with a MEANS command such as
+SPSS users can readily create the exact right input for the Excel tool with a MEANS command as illustrated by the SPSS syntax below:

 means v1 to v5 by sex